cl8n/vscode-osu-wiki-markdown-preview/README.md

 - Custom element IDs
 - Correct automatic header IDs

-## Known issues

-- VSCode's "code line" style can block inputs to floating content, like infoboxes
-- VSCode's "code line" style causes ordered lists to lose their counter and shift left on hover

 ## Building the extension

 Use `vsce` to package or publish this extension.
 The fonts "Inter" and "Torus" are not included in this repository but should be added under `share/inter` and `share/torus` before building.